Tiptur: Geography

 Thipatooru has been surrounded by from the west side Arsikere and channarayapatna. from the east side Chikkanayakana halli, Gubbi, Turuvekere.
 Thipatooru is approximately 73 km west of Tumkur along National Highway 206 (now renumbered as National Highway 48).
 It is at a distance of 140 km northwest from the state capital, Bangalore.
 It lies on the Bangalore-Miraj railway line.
 Thipatooru has an average elevation of 861 m.
 The average temperature in summer is 34 C and in winter is 20 C.

 Fauna

 Mammalian fauna in the region includes Indian grey mongoose, wild boar, golden jackal and the occasional sloth bear.
 Reports of leopards have also been known in the surrounding region; and a single grey slender loris has been sighted in the Kalpataru College in 2016.
 Avifauna includes passerines such as bulbuls, sunbirds and flamebacks and larger birds such as the woolly-necked stork and winter visitors such as bar-headed geese.
 The peacock is very common in the region.

 Civic administration

 The Thipatooru City Municipal Council (CMC) comprises 31 wards, with a councillor for each ward.
 The CMC covers an area of 11.6 km.
-In the Thipatooru CMC, the sex ratio of female personnel is 988, higher than the average in Karnataka state, which is 973..
 Thipatooru city has JMFC court complex.

 There is 4 hoblis in the Thipatooru taluk Kasaba, Honnavalli, Nonavinakere, KB cross.